codebydant/DBScan-PCL-Optimized/README.md

 # DBScan-PCL-Optimized

-This project is taken from: Navarro-Hinojosa, Octavio, y Moisés Alencastre-Miranda.
+This project is taken from: **Navarro-Hinojosa, Octavio, y Moisés Alencastre-Miranda.
 "DBSCAN modificado con Octrees para agrupar nubes de puntos en tiempo real."
-Research in Computing Science, Vol. 114: Advances in Image Processing and Computer Vision, pp. 173–186, 2016. https://github.com/Hagen23/DBScan_Octrees and it was modified with:
+Research in Computing Science, Vol. 114: Advances in Image Processing and Computer Vision, pp. 173–186, 2016**. https://github.com/Hagen23/DBScan_Octrees and it was modified with:

 News:
 * Added CMakeList.txt for cmake compilation with PCL 1.8.1 (support 1.9.1)